-- The provision of professional guidance to colleagues on matters of SEND - Working closely with colleagues, parent/carers and external professionals - Having an awareness of the Local Offer for students with SEND

-• Advise and develop the graduated approach to SEND to ensure that students with SEND receive high quality teaching

-• Advise and develop the graduated approach to SEND to ensure that students requiring SEND Support receive high quality provision
+- The provision of professional guidance to colleagues on matters of SEND - Working closely with colleagues, parent/carers and external professionals - Having an awareness of the Local Offer for students with SEND - Advise and develop the graduated approach to SEND to ensure that students with SEND receive quality first teaching - Advise and develop the graduated approach to SEND to ensure that students requiring SEND Support receive high quality provision

-Mrs Vyse has been a teacher at St Edmund Campion for 7 years and has been SENDCO for 6 years.
+Mrs Vyse has been a teacher at St Edmund Campion for 9 years and has been SENCO for 8 years.
 She completed her National Awards for SEN Coordination in 2019.
-She is also an ELSA Practitioner.
-Mrs Vyse leads the Wellbeing Ambassadors at St Edmund Campion.
-She is an ELSA assistant and is currently completing an NPQL in Behaviour and Culture.
+Mrs Vyse took on the role of Family SENDCO in 2023.
+Mrs Vyse has an NPQL in Behavior and Culture.

-Mrs Richmond has been a teacher at St Edmund Campion for 4 years and has taken on the role of SENCO at the beginning of this academic year.
-She is currently completing her National Award for SEN Coordination at Nottingham Trent University.
+Mrs Richmond has been a teacher at St Edmund Campion for 5 years and has been a SENDCO since September 2023.
+She has just completed her National Award for SEN Coordination at Nottingham Trent University.